DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-09-30-beta-prototype.md

 ## Task list pattern

 This pattern allows us to have multiple sections that users can complete in any order.
-As Register trainee teachers supports more routes, we can vary the sections shown to be specific to the route.
+As the Register service supports more routes, we can vary the sections shown to they are specific to each route.

 {% from "figure/macro.njk" import appFigure with context %}
 Task list overview: